gene-yoo/loot-demo/README.md

 ![Loot Crypto Search](gifs/search.gif)

 ## 2. Real-Time Market Pricing
-- As a user, I am able to see market prices updated on a near real-time basis so that I can track price fluctuations.
+- As a user, I am able to see market prices updated on a real-time basis so that I can track price fluctuations.
+- As a user, I am able to view price fluctuations over 24 hour, 7 day, 1 month, and 3 month timelines so that I can better understand market volatility.

 ![Loot Market Prices](gifs/market-prices.gif)